-Guidelines on Cases Considered as Mergers and Acquisitions and the Concept of Control explain the concept of fullfunctionality.
-The following elements should be considered:

-- sufficient resources to operate independently; - making activities beyond one specific function for the parent companies; - independence from the parent companies in sale and purchase activities; and - operations on a lasting basis.
+Guidelines on Cases Considered as Mergers and Acquisitions and the Concept of Control explain the concept of full-functionality.
+The following elements should be considered: (i) sufficient resources to operate independently; (ii) making activities beyond one specific function for the parent companies; (iii) independence from the parent companies in sale and purchase activities; and (iv) operations on a lasting basis.

-If the parties' turnovers do not trigger the thresholds, the transaction would not be notifiable.
+If the parties' turnovers do not trigger the thresholds, the transaction is not notifiable.
 The fact that the joint venture's products/services are or will not be offered in Turkey would not change the analysis.
 However, see 2.7 for the Board's approach regarding the joint venture cases.